pfedick/DeckerGame/README.md

 There is probably more, which I'm not aware of, yet ;-)

 ### Things I have finished
+- basic ui for editing and testing the world
 - how to build and render the tile-based world (tiles, layers)
 - how to move in the world (side scrolling, paralax)
+- how to implement the sprites?

 ## On what platforms will the game be available